 Hey guys, it’s day 36 of no stimming, I want to talk about socializing and what I’m doing to basically fit in down here in Texas with Misha’s family.
 The first thing that really helped me was I told her to tell her family that I had Asperger’s.
-That’s the first thing I wanted to get established.
-Here’s Asperger’s Socializing without Stimming.
+That is the first thing I wanted to get established.
+Here are Asperger’s tips for Socializing without Stimming.

 What that did was it relieved a lot of pressure from me so I wouldn’t have to act around them.
 I wouldn’t have to be, you know, energetic or extroverted or if I wanted to go in the other room and relax or unwind or breathe, then they would understand.